When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG

 \subsection{Overview}

 Our method generates transferable blocking documents in a surrogate RAG environment.
 It consists of two stages, as shown in Figure~\ref{fig:overview}.
 In Stage 1, the \textit{attacker LLM} generates a query-related competitive context to simulate a target RAG environment.
-It then extracts a query profile and retrieves inspiration strategies from a strategy library.
+It extracts a query profile and retrieves inspiration strategies from a strategy library.
 In Stage 2, the \textit{attacker LLM} generates blocking documents by reusing or exploring strategies.
-We use bi-objective iterative optimization.
-First, the blocking document must rank high to ensure retrieval in the target system.
-Second, it must trigger a refusal from the \textit{surrogate LLM}.
+We use bi-objective iterative optimization so that the blocking document (1) ranks highly to facilitate retrieval in the target system and (2) triggers a refusal from the \textit{surrogate LLM}.
 We use a \textit{surrogate retriever} and a \textit{judge LLM} to evaluate these goals.
 Their feedback guides the next optimization step.
 We also feed back historical records of failed strategies and documents to avoid repetition.
 Optimization is complete when both goals are met.
-The blocking document can then be transferred to a target RAG system for a black-box attack.
-Successful strategies update the strategy library.
-See \textbf{Appendix}~\ref{app:algotithm} for the algorithmic outline.
+The validated strategy is added to the library.
+The blocking document is then transferred to the target RAG system for a black-box attack.
+See \textbf{Appendix~\ref{app:algorithm}} for the algorithmic outline.